Rauleal/Immersive_enviroments_hva/basic_workshop_TD/README.md

 ## Objectives

-* At the end of this workshop
+At the end of this workshop you should

+* Be familiar with the TD user interface
+** able to navigation on TD
+*